 Digestive Issues?
 Is A Low FODMAP Diet Right For You?

-FODMAPs include wheat, rye, onions and legumes; lactose (found in soft cheese, yogurt and milk), fructose (as in high-fructose corn syrup), honey and certain fruits, including apples and pears.
-Artificial sweeteners, such as sorbitol, are also regarded as FODMAPs, and the diet limits fiber.
-Eliminating these foods allows one to more easily identify which ones bring on IBS symptoms, once foods are gradually added back to the diet.
+FODMAPs include wheat, rye, onions and legumes; lactose (found in soft cheese, yogurt and milk), fructose (as in high-fructose corn syrup and sugar), honey and certain fruits, including apples and pears.
+Artificial sweeteners, such as sorbitol, are also regarded as FODMAPs, and the diet limits fiber as well.
+Eliminating these foods often allows one to more easily digest and process food without significant symptoms.
+This can lead to the ability to identify which ones bring on IBS symptoms most reliably once individual foods are gradually added back to the diet.
 The FODMAPs responsible vary from person to person and can frequently change over time.
 Learn more about a Low FODMAP Diet.

 Today’s Health Topics